yankh764/mdoc/README.md

     ```Bash
     USER # cd mdoc
     USER # make
-    ```

     Note: by default GCC is used to compile the program but you can change that
     by typing for example:
-    ```Bash

     USER # make CC=clang
     ```
 3. Installing the executable to your **PATH**: